Call us: 1-855-583-7873

 You also need to have mastery over things such as instrumentation, installation methods, grounding, bonding and also be able to work with fire alarms, large-scale building systems amongst other things.

-The training methodology and learning process all depends on the trainer you are assigned to.
+The training methodology and learning process all depend on the trainer you are assigned to.
 He or she will be the overseer of which tasks you have to work on every day.
 It also depends on what you are working towards.
 Are you aiming to find work with a service company or a construction and maintenance company.

 The end-goal remains the same though.
 You need to master the field in order to work in it safely.
 Also keep in mind that you could start your apprenticeship with one company and end up finishing it with another.
 It’s all experience at the end of the day.
+So, there you have it, these are just some of the things you should keep in mind when attempting to become an electrician’s apprentice in Canada.